 It's not as if starting a company at all had been the obvious move, though.
 In the mid 1970s, Steve Wozniak had designs for what became known as the Apple I computer, and his friend Steve Jobs had designs on selling them.
 Woz would've given them away to anyone interested, Jobs would not, and even so, even the much more commercially minded Steve Jobs did not set out to make a company.

-Instead, what both of the Steves tried first was to sell their ideas to the existing firms that they either worked for at the time, or had previously worked for.
+Instead, what both of the Steves tried first was to sell their ideas to the existing firms that they either worked for at the time, or had previously been employed by.
 Woz was an engineer at Hewlett-Packard, for instance, and he managed to get senior engineers to examine his design with a view to HP buying them.

 Not only did they agree that it was workable, they also recognized that it could made cheaply — yet still they passed on it.
 Woz's ideas didn't fit with what they thought a Hewlett-Packard computer should be.